oh-kay-blanket/resume/Kayla_Plunkett_CV.md

 __Transformations Project__
 _2025_

-* Led Gatsby build, D3.js data visualization implementation and ADA audit for a nonprofit advocacy group.
+* Helped lead transformation to a Gatsby build, D3.js data visualization implementation and ADA audit for a nonprofit advocacy group.

+__House of Colorful Creations__
+_2025_

+* As co-lead of the LGBTQIA+ ERG at Sally Beauty, I organzed webinars, led member meetings, published educational materials and managed a budget of $15k.

+* Grew membership by 200% in three months through improved communication and outreach.

 ### Diversity Task Force Board Member